Mercury Systems (NASDAQ:MRCY) Issues Q3 2022 Earnings Guidance

+Mercury Systems (NASDAQ:MRCY) last issued its earnings results on Monday, January 31st.
+The technology company reported $0.39 EPS for the quarter, missing the consensus estimate of $0.42 by ($0.03).
+The firm had revenue of $220.40 million during the quarter, compared to analyst estimates of $223.43 million.
+Mercury Systems had a return on equity of 6.47% and a net margin of 2.50%.
+Mercury Systems’s revenue was up 4.7% compared to the same quarter last year.
+During the same quarter in the previous year, the business posted $0.44 EPS.
+Equities analysts expect that Mercury Systems will post 2.01 earnings per share for the current year.

-In related news, CAO Michelle M. Mccarthy sold 1,506 shares of Mercury Systems stock in a transaction on Wednesday, December 1st.
-The stock was sold at an average price of $49.60, for a total transaction of $74,697.60.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-2.00% of the stock is currently owned by company insiders.
+In other Mercury Systems news, CAO Michelle M. Mccarthy sold 1,506 shares of the business’s stock in a transaction dated Wednesday, December 1st.
+The shares were sold at an average price of $49.60, for a total transaction of $74,697.60.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+2.00% of the stock is currently owned by insiders.

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-Legal & General Group Plc grew its position in shares of Mercury Systems by 1.4% in the fourth quarter.
-Legal & General Group Plc now owns 91,625 shares of the technology company’s stock valued at $5,045,000 after purchasing an additional 1,302 shares during the last quarter.
-Mackenzie Financial Corp acquired a new stake in Mercury Systems during the fourth quarter worth approximately $931,000.
-Millennium Management LLC grew its position in Mercury Systems by 53.3% during the fourth quarter.
-Millennium Management LLC now owns 418,917 shares of the technology company’s stock worth $23,066,000 after buying an additional 145,684 shares in the last quarter.
-Alliancebernstein L.P. grew its position in Mercury Systems by 0.3% during the fourth quarter.
-Alliancebernstein L.P. now owns 81,213 shares of the technology company’s stock worth $4,472,000 after buying an additional 232 shares in the last quarter.
-Finally, LPL Financial LLC lifted its stake in Mercury Systems by 58.4% during the fourth quarter.
-LPL Financial LLC now owns 12,729 shares of the technology company’s stock worth $703,000 after purchasing an additional 4,695 shares during the last quarter.
-98.09% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+The Manufacturers Life Insurance Company grew its stake in shares of Mercury Systems by 11.9% in the 4th quarter.
+The Manufacturers Life Insurance Company now owns 416,060 shares of the technology company’s stock worth $22,908,000 after purchasing an additional 44,148 shares during the last quarter.
+Madison Asset Management LLC purchased a new position in shares of Mercury Systems in the fourth quarter worth approximately $2,520,000.
+Parametric Portfolio Associates LLC increased its position in shares of Mercury Systems by 41.5% in the fourth quarter.
+Parametric Portfolio Associates LLC now owns 169,683 shares of the technology company’s stock worth $9,343,000 after acquiring an additional 49,772 shares in the last quarter.
+Thrivent Financial for Lutherans increased its position in shares of Mercury Systems by 0.8% in the fourth quarter.
+Thrivent Financial for Lutherans now owns 237,521 shares of the technology company’s stock worth $13,078,000 after acquiring an additional 1,975 shares in the last quarter.
+Finally, NEXT Financial Group Inc increased its position in shares of Mercury Systems by 96.6% in the fourth quarter.
+NEXT Financial Group Inc now owns 690 shares of the technology company’s stock worth $38,000 after acquiring an additional 339 shares in the last quarter.
+92.15% of the stock is currently owned by institutional investors.

 About Mercury Systems